Math 367 syllabus

 Course Description:

-Prerequisites: MA 126 or consent of instructor.
-MA 320 is strongly recommended.
+Prerequisites: (MA 126 and MA 267) or MA 320 MA 320 is strongly recommended.

 Learning Objectives

-- Be able to solve a wide variety of problems involving ordered and unordered selections.
+-Be able to solve a wide variety of problems involving ordered and unordered selections.

 - Understand the importance of generating functions in combinatorics and be able to use generating functions to solve a variety of combinatorial problems.